jndiogo/gptbench/projects/readme.md

 # Projects

-These projects include examples with Jupyter notebooks or python scripts:
+These projects include examples with Jupyter notebooks and/or python scripts:

 - [add](add/): Can the model learn how to add two 2 digit numbers?
 How well will it generalize for unseen sequences?

 - [continue](continue/): Complete English text directly from a pretrained GPT2 checkpoint or training a model from scratch

+- [fine-tuning](fine-tuning/): Fine-tuning experiments on GPT-2

 - [misc](misc/): A folder for miscellaneous experiments

-- [perplexity](perplexity/): Calculate perplexity of GPT-2 model over wikitext-2
+- [perplexity](perplexity/): Calculate the perplexity of GPT-2 model over wikitext-2 data

+- [prompting](prompting/): Translate French to English by prompting

 - [roman](roman/): Train a transformer model to convert decimal numbers to/from roman numerals, ex: 56=LVI or IC=99